a0x8o/airflow/UPDATING.md

 ## Airflow Master

+### Additional arguments passed to BaseOperator cause an exception

+Previous versions of Airflow took additional arguments and displayed a message on the console.
+When the message was not noticed by users, it caused very difficult to detect errors.

+In order to restore the previous behavior, you must set an ``True`` in  the ``allow_illegal_arguments`` option of section ``[operators]`` in the ``airflow.cfg`` file.
+In the future it is possible to completely delete this option.

+### Simplification of the TriggerDagRunOperator

+The TriggerDagRunOperator now takes a `conf` argument to which a dict can be provided as conf for the DagRun.
+As a result, the `python_callable` argument was removed.
+PR: https://github.com/apache/airflow/pull/6317.

 ### Changes in Google Cloud Platform related hooks

 The change in GCP operators implies that GCP Hooks for those operators require now keyword parameters rather